 |

-Why this Site?
 My father's good friend, Luis Araquistain, once suggested that what he, my father, needed to make his name known was a good book of reproductions.
 Araquistain, who could have done it, died before such a book could be made.
 In that spirit, I have created this webpage, a web museum for my father's work.

 Once he was an acclaimed artist, championed by many renowned authors and fellow artists.
 Today it may be hard to believe that Ernest Hemingway once remarked, as his brother, Leicester, told me, that Luis Quintanilla "can paint the ass off of anybody."
 Though my father's work "may have the virtue of not being a photogenic art," as another friend, Angel Sanchez Rivero, put it, with this web museum I hope to at least acquaint you to the enormous variety, imaginative force, good humor, humanity, and beauty of his work.
 My father never signed that most Modernist of contracts declaring aesthetics null and void.
 Instead he worked intensely, every day, developing his own artistic personality and vision: "working with the mad fury of all true artists, driven as they ever were by some primal urge," as his friend Herbert Matthews, of The New York Times, wrote in the catalog for his Wildenstein show.